Volunteer Opportunities – We couldn’t do it without you!

 - Provide resources and referral to clients as needed

-- Collect client data, document hours and attendance, and give timesheets to appropriate program manager
+- Collect client data, document hours and attendance, and give timesheets to the appropriate program manager

 - Other administrative activities as needed